aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

 | The ability to drive conversion between different cell states has
   garnered a great deal of attention as a promising avenue for disease modeling.
-A fundamental challenge in the field of stem cell biology is thus to assess the feasibility and identify optimal paths and key TFs (transcription factors) of such interconversions (Figure 6A :cite:p:`QIU2022`).
-The least action path (LAP, action: a functional of the trajectory) is a principled method that has previously been used in theoretical efforts to predict the most probable path a cell will follow during fate transition.
+A fundamental challenge in the field of stem cell biology is to identify and assess the feasibility of optimal paths and key TFs (transcription factors) of such interconversions (Figure 6A :cite:p:`QIU2022`).
+The least action path (LAP, action: a function of the trajectory) is a principled method that has previously been used in theoretical efforts to predict the most probable path a cell will follow during fate transition.
 Specifically, the optimal path between any two cell states